dwringer/composition-nodes/README.md

 This works like Offset Latents, but in image space, with the additional capability of taking exact pixel offsets instead of just percentages (toggled with a switch/boolean input).

-### Rotate Image
+### Rotate/Flip Image

 Rotate an image in degrees about its center, clockwise (positive entries) or counterclockwise (negative entries).
-Optionally expand the image boundary to fit the rotated image.
+Optionally expand the image boundary to fit the rotated image, or flip it horizontally or vertically.

 ### Shadows/Highlights/Midtones